Curious Expedition

 “So I've played 9 hours when writing this, that is as long as it took for me to unlock all but one playable character; this game is far from 'replayable'.”

-The music in the game receives mixed reviews, with many praising its charm and retro style, which fits well with the pixel art aesthetic.
-However, several players note that the soundtrack can be overly loud, repetitive, and intrusive, detracting from the overall experience.
-While some find the music immersive and enjoyable, others express a desire for a more varied and balanced audio experience.
+The music in the game receives mixed reviews, with many praising its catchy and atmospheric qualities that enhance the overall experience.
+However, several players note that the soundtrack can be overly loud, repetitive, and at times intrusive, detracting from gameplay.
+While some find the music charming and fitting for the game's theme, others express a desire for a more diverse and balanced audio experience.

 “Great replayability, unreal soundtrack, and a heavy recommendation if you like an immersive strategy game.”